-Dotted amidst our city of neighbourhoods is an eclectic assortment of parks, too.
+Dotted throughout our city of neighbourhoods are an eclectic assortment of parks.
 Some are spaces for contemplation or laying out a blanket to read or enjoy a picnic.
 Others have playgrounds, dedicated recreational uses, and facilities.
-Each of them is unique, but they all offer the opportunity to take a moment to stop, be still and BREATHE.
+Each of them is unique, but they all offer the opportunity to exercise, to enjoy the company of friends & family, and to take a moment to stop, be still and BREATHE.

 It’s an easy and essential way to decompress from the ravages of everyday life.
 And it’s a habit I’ve been developing for over 2 decades.